Scriptor/pharen/download.markdown

 ## Downloading and Usage ##

 ### Getting Pharen ### {#getting-pharen}
-You can download Pharen [from Github](http://github.com/Scriptor/pharen/archives/master).
+You can download the [ZIP file](http://github.com/Scriptor/pharen/archives/master.zip) from Github.
 If you have Git installed, you can also run:

 {% highlight sh %}